atkirtland/kindlespoof/README.md

 journalctl -f -u NetworkManager
 ```

-2. monitor what the kindle is connecting to
+2. Monitor what the Kindle is connecting to:

 `sudo tcpdump -i wlp4s0 -n udp port 53`

-3. spoof amazon connections with `/etc/hosts` and an http server
+3. Redirect the Kindle connectivity-check hostnames to the local machine with `/etc/hosts`, then run an HTTP server:

 ```
 sudoedit /etc/hosts